State-College-Plone/WebServerAuth/README.txt

 Upgrading

     From apachepas and AutoMemberMakerPasPlugin

-        1. Write me.
-Probably just uninstall the former and install this.
+        1. Note your apachepas settings: in the ZMI, your-plone-site &rarr;
+           acl_users &rarr; apachepas.

+        2. Go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and uninstall both apachepas and AutoMemberMakerPasPlugin.
+If you like, remove them from your Products folder as well.

+        3. Follow the installation instructions below.

+        4. Visit the WebServerAuth configuration page (in the ZMI, your-plone-site &rarr; acl_users &rarr; web_server_auth), and restore the settings you used with apachepas.

 Installation

     1. Copy WebServerAuth to your '$INSTANCE_HOME/Products' directory.

-    2. Install the plugin:

-        1. Go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and install WebServerAuth.
+    2. Go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and install WebServerAuth.

     3. Have your web server always prompt for authentication on the HTTPS side.
        Then, have it pass the username of the logged in user in a header.
 For